inner-whisper/inner-whisper.github.io/_posts/2023-01-02-rails-console-dsl-helpers.markdown

 ## Summary

-Your development speed is a big value, so such worflow improvements like a **custom console helpers** matter.
-Spend your time wisely.
+Your development speed is a big value, so such workflow improvements like **custom console helpers** matter.
+Take care of your time.